magnars/stasis/README.md

 If this seems like too much, well, maybe you're using the wrong static site library.
 But anyway, there's even a library to create RSS for you
 here: [clj-rss](https://github.com/yogthos/clj-rss).

-### Is Stasis stable?

-Yes.
-This project uses [Semantic Versioning](http://semver.org/).
-There will be no breaking changes without a major version increase.
-And we've got plenty of tests to keep us in line.

 ### Again, why not use one of the existing frameworks?